cparish312/hindsight/assets/setup_windows.md

 ### App
 1) Open `hindsight_android` in Android Studio.
+2) Activate developer mode on your device.
-2) You should be good to run the app on your device!
+3) You should be good to run the app on your device!

 ### Changing Wifi
 * Note when the computer wifi changes, querying should still work using ngrok, but in order to upload images again you will need to: